Chinese Car Brands (manufacturer car companies, logos)

 JAC

-JAC Motors buses and cars are popular both in China and abroad.
-The full name of the state-owned company is Anhui Jianghuai Automobile Co., Ltd. It is one of the largest car manufacturers in the PRC in terms of production volume.
-Its product range is represented by passenger transport, forklifts, dump trucks, and off-road trucks and cars.
-Well-equipped factories allow JAC to produce up to 500 thousand units of equipment per year.
+JAC Motors buses and cars are popular in China and abroad.
+The state-owned company’s full name is Anhui Jianghuai Automobile Co., Ltd. It is one of the largest automakers in the PRC by production volume.
+The company’s product range includes passenger vehicles, SUVs, passenger cars, forklifts, and dump trucks.
+Well-equipped plants allow JAC to produce up to 500,000 vehicles per year.

 Chinese Luxury Car Brand

-China, which has always been associated with consumer goods, actually has many luxury brands.
-This also applies to automotive products: the luxury segment’s share in the PRC’s automobile industry grows every year.
-Moreover, not only world-renowned foreign companies are involved in its development, but also local enterprises.
-While the former assemble luxury cars at joint factories, the latter controls the entire production process and uses their industrial sites.
+China has always been associated with consumer goods and has many luxury brands.
+This also applies to automotive products: the PRC’s share of the luxury segment is growing year over year.
+Moreover, world-famous foreign companies and local enterprises are involved in its development.
+While the former assemble luxury cars at joint factories, the latter control the entire production process and use their industrial sites.

 Hongqi

-At one time, high-ranking Chinese party officials only drove Hongqi cars.
-This transport was designed specifically for the local elite and foreign officials.
+Once upon a time, China’s high-ranking party officials drove only Hongqi cars.
+This transportation was designed specifically for the local elite and foreign officials.
 The original models were created from 1958 to 1981.
 By the way, Hongqi was the first passenger car in China.
-After a 14-year lull, the company returned to making cars, but this time based on the Lincoln Town Car and Audi 100 models.
-The brand is now owned by the FAW Group and continues to lead the luxury car market.
+After a 14-year lull, the company returned to car production, this time based on the Lincoln Town Car and the Audi 100.
+The FAW Group owns the brand and continues to lead the luxury car market.

 WEY